beginning of content

 What is normal vaginal discharge?

-Some vaginal discharge is normal and needed — it keeps your vulva and vagina moist and keeps infections away.
-This is because normal vaginal discharge is slightly acidic (pH 4 to 4.5).
+Some vaginal discharge is normal and needed.
+It keeps your vulva and vagina moist.
+Normal vaginal discharge for females of childbearing age is slightly acidic (pH 3.8 to 5.0).
 This helps to stop infections.

 Does vaginal discharge change during my menstrual cycle?

-Your vaginal discharge will change as your hormone levels change during your menstrual cycle.
-Everyone has different amounts of discharge.
+Your vaginal discharge changes as your hormone levels change during your menstrual cycle.
+Discharge is often a sign of where you are in your cycle.

 The amount of vaginal discharge also goes up when you are sexually aroused.